rohitsoni007/react-socket/README.md

 # @rjui/react-socket

-React component for the socket.io client library.
+React.js wrapper for the socket.io to fast implemention in react

-For React 17 & socket 4
+For React 19.1.0 and above & socket 4.8.1 and above
 # Installation

 ```bash